kkuuba/RapidCloud/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install RapidCloud with .whl file:
+Use the dpkg manager to install application with ".deb" file:

 ```bash
 git clone https://github.com/kkuuba/RapidCloud.git